SSHOC/vocabularies/SSHOpenMarketplace/eosc/geographical-availability/README.md

 * Original source: https://api.eosc-portal.eu/vocabulary/byType/COUNTRY (processed with the script provided in this directory)
 * Current source: result of harvest script and applying Skosify on it

-Used in SSH Open Marketplace for the property `geographical-availability' (beware that the filename of the import dump file is used in MP for the code of the vocabulary).
+Used in SSH Open Marketplace for the property `geographical-availability` (beware that the filename of the import dump file is used in MP for the code of the vocabulary).
 Script to harvest the data in this directory, library to use in the upper folder (see instructions `How to use`).

 Version history: